 We follow the Local Authority’s Safer Recruitment protocols and the Department for Education Guidance ‘Keeping Children Safe in Education’, ‘What to do if you are worried that a child is being abused’, ‘Working Together to Safeguard Children’ – all of the Departmental guidance notes can be downloaded below.

 We actively support the Government’s ‘Prevent’ agenda to counter radicalisation and extremism.

 We have a Health & Safety Policy for the practical protection of children and adults on the school site; this can be viewed on the Policies page of our school website.
 Health & Safety is routinely monitored by the school’s staff and Governing Board.

 All adults working in school have enhanced Disclosure and Barring Service (DBS) clearance together with safeguarding checks in accordance with policy.
 All staff have regular safeguarding training.

-If you are concerned about a child’s welfare please record your concern and any observations or conversations heard and report to Mrs. Zoe Batten or Mrs. Clare Ferriday (Designated Safeguarding Leads) as soon as possible.
+If you are concerned about a child’s welfare please record your concern and any observations or conversations heard and report to Mrs Caren Dickinson or Mrs. Clare Ferriday (Designated Safeguarding Leads) as soon as possible.
 If you do find yourself needing to report a concern, we stress the need for absolute confidentiality to be observed and maintained at all times.

-The following members of staff are also Level 3 trained in Safeguarding:
+The following member of staff is also Level 3 trained in Safeguarding:

 Mrs. Claire Barrs (PSA / Pupil Mentor)